 If you are among the estimated one in four Americans with a criminal record, you might face an uphill battle in your job search.
 Surveys show that a majority of employers—a whopping 92%, according to one survey—perform criminal background checks when hiring for at least some positions.
 If a potential employer finds out that you have an arrest or conviction record, you might find it difficult to compete in today's job market.

 Job seekers with criminal records have some legal rights.
-Federal and state laws place some limits on how employers can use these records in making job decisions.
+Federal laws place some limits on how employers can use these records in making job decisions.
 Connecticut also provides a number of protections for job seekers with criminal records.

 Firms that run background checks also have obligations under the FCRA.
 They must take reasonable steps to make sure that the information they provide is accurate and up to date.
 If an applicant disputes the contents of the report, the agency must conduct a reasonable investigation.
 If the investigation reveals that the report was incorrect, the agency must inform the applicant and any other person or company to whom it has provided the report.

-Because arrest and incarceration rates are so much higher for African Americans and Latinos, an employer that adopts a blanket policy of excluding all applicants with a criminal record might be guilty of race discrimination.
+Because arrest and incarceration rates are so much higher for African Americans and Latinos, an employer that adopts a blanket policy of excluding all applicants with a criminal record might be committing race discrimination.

 The Equal Employment Opportunity Commission (EEOC) has issued guidance explaining how employers can screen out applicants whose criminal records pose an unreasonable risk without engaging in discrimination.
-In deciding whether a particular offense should be disqualifying, employers must consider:
+In deciding whether a particular offense should be disqualifying, employers should consider: